hapijs/accept/README.md

 ### `encoding(encodingHeader, [preferences])`

 Given a string of acceptable encodings from a HTTP request, and optionally an array of preferences, it will return a string with the best fit encoding that should be used in the HTTP response.
 If no preferences array parameter is given the highest weighted or first ordered encoding is returned.
-If weightings are given in the header they are taken into account and the highest weighted match is returned.
+If weightings are given in the header (using the q parameter) they are taken into account and the highest weighted match is returned.
 If a preferences array is given the best match from the array is returned.
 For more information about how the preferences array works see the section below on [Preferences](#preferences).

 ```
 var accepts = Accept.encoding("gzip, deflate, sdch"); // accepts === "gzip"